I have travelled to Bali during the coronavirus ‘pandemic’. And you can too.

 - Is Bali Open For International Travel

 - Are Bali’s Borders Open

-Well, it’s true, that visa-free travellers are not yet able to enter Bali, but there is nothing stopping you from applying for a tourists visa before you travel…
+It’s true that visa-free travellers are not yet able to enter Bali, but there is nothing stopping you from applying for a social visit visa before travelling.

 Most media outlets are now reporting that Bali will open the borders to international tourism sometime in 2021.